 If you are looking to remove your skin tags, Levin recommends doing so in-office with a dermatologist, as at-home removal can cause scarring and possible infection.
 The dermatologist will then decide to either clip or freeze the tag.
 Farber says that smaller lesions are frozen off with liquid nitrogen, while larger tags are clipped with sterile scissors, but not before numbing cream is applied, of course.

 Are There Side Effects?

-While dermatologists don't recommend removing skin tags at-home there are a few natural skin tag remedies, the most successful being an apple cider vinegar or tea tree oil soak.
+While dermatologists don't recommend removing skin tags at home, there are a few natural skin tag remedies, the most successful being an apple cider vinegar or tea tree oil soak.
 While both are effective, Apothecary Extracts 100% Pure Tea Tree Oil ($28) is antibacterial and anti-inflammatory, which makes it less likely to cause an infection.
-Once you have bought your liquid of choice, soak a cotton ball in the liquid and then lightly rub over the skin tag in circular motions.
-Do this a couple times a day, and in a few weeks time the skin tag should die and fall off.
-And, while this process seems relatively simple, if the lesion is large, natural treatments can still leave scars.
+Once you have bought your liquid of choice, soak a cotton ball in the liquid, and then lightly rub over the skin tag in circular motions.
+Do this a couple of times a day, and in a few weeks' time, the skin tag should die and fall off.
+While this process seems relatively simple, if the lesion is large, natural treatments can still leave scars.